Beginners’ Tutorial in Visual Logic

 You have now built your first Visual Logic Section, well done!

-Please note that you can also free-type into the Visual Logic window, using the Visual Logic Free Edit Mode feature.
+Please note that you can also free-type into the Visual Logic window, using Logic Writer and Developer modes.

 An easy way of ensuring that this piece of Visual Logic works as expected is to check the Current Contents of the succeeding Queues or Activities to make sure that Work Items in Activity 2 are only of type 1 and items in Activity 3 are of type 2.
 Current Contents are found under the Properties tab of these Objects.
 Run for your simulation for a little bit, stop it at any point, and inspect Current Contents.